KarinAlbiez0910/barcelona_airbnb_overview/README.md

 ## **File Descriptions**
-write_a_data_science_blogpost.ipynb
-Jupyter notebook
+write_a_data_science_blogpost.ipynb: Jupyter notebook

-listings.csv.gz
-Original dataset in csv.gz format
+listings.csv.gz: original dataset in csv.gz format

 ## **Summary of the results**
 1. The top amenities in terms of frequency are (with respective counts):